bcylin/hubot-talk-rubbish/README.md

 This directory is home to any tests you write for your scripts.
 This example package uses Mocha, Chai and Sinon to manage writing tests.

-## Advantages of Building a Package

-Some of the advantages of building an npm package for your hubot script(s) are:

-* You don't need to rely on when hubot-scripts package is released.
-* You can specify dependencies in the `package.json` rather than have users manually specify them
-* You can easily add tests using your favourite frameworks and libraries